- RELATED RESOURCES

 - Panic feelings

-- Paranoia or mani
+- Paranoia or mania

 - Poor concentration